 While colours don’t change overnight when the bells strike midnight on 31 December, there are shifts and developments that can almost come to define each year.
 The last year has been dominated by bright vivid, almost electric colours, neons and continued use of duotones and colour gradients.

 While some classic colour palettes are here to stay, there are many design settings that will see new tendencies in the new year – both in the colours that designers use and the way they use them.
 Here we run through seven colour trends to keep a keen eye on in 2020.
-For how colours are classically used, see our colour theory explainer.
+For how colours are classically used, see our colour theory (opens in new tab) explainer.
+Are trends any good for branding?
+It's certainly hard to avoid them if you want to connect with the moment.

 01. Muted palettes